jackrabbithanna/gnollama/README.md

 ### Meson

-mkdir build
+1. mkdir build
-meson setup build
+2. meson setup build
-meson compile -C build
+3. meson compile -C build
-meson install -C build
+4. meson install -C build

-You can then run ./gnollama to execute the application.
+You can then run `gnollama` to execute the application.

 ## TODO